Ultraplot/UltraPlot/ULTRALAYOUT_README.md

 layout = [[1, 1, 2, 2],
           [0, 3, 3, 0]]

-# Create the subplots - kiwi layout is automatic!
+# Create the subplots - UltraLayout is automatic!
 fig, axs = uplt.subplots(array=layout, figsize=(10, 6))

 # Add content to your subplots